An E-Ink Dashboard for the Home: When Home Automation Meets Electronic Paper

 02.The Concept

-The idea: a passive dashboard placed somewhere you walk past every day, showing everything you need at a glance.
+The idea fits in one sentence: a passive dashboard, placed somewhere you walk by every day, showing everything you need at a glance.

 03.The Hardware